ApothecaryMark/purplehat/_about/aboutmark.md

 In either case it is my goal to empower individuals and organisations to reach their full potential.
 I am currently enrolling new clients in both my general executive coaching and neurodiversity, ADHD, and disability coaching practices.
 Please get in touch if you would like to explore the posibility of working together.

-Beyond coaching, I offer **consultancy, training and speaking services** within the disability field.
+Beyond coaching, I offer **consultancy, training, speaking, chairing and facilitation services** within the disability field.
 My diverse background and personal story bring depth and authenticity to my presentations and collaborations.
 If you're looking to engage a passionate and knowledgeable speaker, trainer or consultant, please get in touch.